xiaoyunyang/xiaoyunyang.github.io/content/post/guide-oop-in-javascript.md

 console.log({a, b, c, d})
 ```

-Since we designed our `Option` prototype to only apply the function onto the data if the data is the right type, this will be logged to console:
+Since we designed our `Maybe` prototype to only apply the function onto the data if the data is the right type, this will be logged to console:

 ```
 {
   a: 13,
-  b: 'TypeError Boo!',
+  b: 'TypeError Oh no!',
   c: [ 'h', 'e', 'l', 'l', 'o', ' ', 'w', 'o', 'r', 'l', 'd' ],
   d: 'TypeError :('
 }
 ```

+What we just did is a type of a [monad](https://www.wikiwand.com/en/Monad_(functional_programming)#/overview) (albeit I didn't implement `Maybe`  to follow all the [monad laws](https://miklos-martin.github.io/learn/fp/2016/03/10/monad-laws-for-regular-developers.html)).
+The `Maybe` monad is a wrapper that's used when a value can be absent or some validation can fail and you don't care about the exact cause.
+Typically this can occur during data retrieval and validation.
+Maybe handles failure in validation or failure in applying a function similar to the `try-catch` you've likely seen before.
+In `Maybe`, we are handling the failure in type validation by printing to a string, but we can easily revise the `getOrElse` function to call another function which handles the validation error.

+Some programming languages like Haskell [come with a built-in monad type](https://functional.works-hub.com/learn/demystifying-the-monad-in-scala-cf414) but in JavaScript, you have to [roll your own](https://moduscreate.com/blog/monad-pattern-for-functional-programming-in-es6/).
+ES6 introduced `Promise`, which is a monad for dealing with latency.
+Sometimes you need data that could take a while to retrieve. `Promise` lets you write code that appears synchronous while delaying operation on the data until the data becomes available.
+Using `Promise` is a cleaner way of asynchronous programming than using callback functions, which could lead to a phenomenon called the callback hell.

 ## Composition

-As alluded to earlier, there's something much simpler than class/prototypes which can be easily reused, encapsulates internal states, performs a given operation on any type of data, and be polymorphic - it's called a function.
+As alluded to earlier, there's something much simpler than class/prototypes which can be easily reused, encapsulates internal states, performs a given operation on any type of data, and be polymorphic - it's called functional composition.

 JavaScript easily lets us bundle related functions and data together in an object: